COVID-19 Plan and Procedures

 4. Student Programming

 A hybrid strategy for fall events and activities may offer virtual participation options to students, limit frequency and size of face-to-face interactions, and leverage alternatives (e.g. outdoor spaces) to promote physical distancing when possible.
-All in person programs will end when Thanksgiving break commences.

 a.
 All food must be prepackaged, boxed, or individually plated.
 No food will be served in a “buffet style” setting.

 b.
 All staff handling food must always wear a face mask and gloves.

 c.
 Bagel Break (Bagel in a box-prepackaged) – due to building capacities, there will be limited options and spaces for students at Hillel.